You can study individual units for personal or professional development without having to apply for a full QUT course.

 This unit draws on your previous studies in choreographic practice to enable you to engage in a self-directed creative project with a focus on developing your own creative methodologies, documentation practices, collaborative skills and interdisciplinary approaches.
 You will draw from your situated understanding of your process and practice as an emerging dance artist within the field as explored in Choreographic Practice 2.
 This will enable you to confidently develop studio-based practice and processes that lead to the creation of dance works and can extend across a diverse range of cross/trans/inter disciplinary settings.

 This unit formulates your choreographic or performative specialisation and aids you to confidently present and promote your original work as a nascent dance practitioner.
-It draws on your previous studies in Choreographic Practice to enable you to engage in a self-directed creative project with a focus on developing your own creative methodologies, documentation practices, collaborative skills, and interdisciplinary approaches towards a performance outcome.
-This unit is the culmination of the project outlined in KDB316 Choreographic Project 1 and demonstrates a sophisticated choreographic practice or sophisticated co-creative practice (as a dancer).
+It draws on your previous studies in Choreographic Practice to enable you to engage in a self-directed creative project with a focus on developing your own creative methodologies, documentation practices, collaborative skills, and interdisciplinary approaches towards a showing or presentation outcome.
+In this unit you will demonstrate a sophisticated choreographic practice or sophisticated co-creative practice (as a dancer).

 This unit aims to enable you to use, adapt and transform your skills for artistic expression in a specific performing domain including collaborative and interdisciplinary practice.
 As such, this project-based unit provides the context in which you will develop technique, artistry, communication skills, performance ability and confidence through professionally guided rehearsals, classes, performances and workshops.
 It is the second of two units which builds on the practice of the Teaching Artist as a facilitator of dance-led creative experiences.
 You will apply your developed knowledge of technical skill and artistic practice to the creation of a performance situated within a specific industry engaged context while exploring your role as a Teaching Artist from different perspectives.

-This unit enables you to adapt and transform your dance skills for artistic expression, in a specific performing domain, engaging in collaborative and interdisciplinary practice.
-This is the culmination of your previous two Performance in Context units which supports you to establish your practice as a teaching artist through the key processual stages including conception, development and realisation of your ideas.
-You will apply your integrated knowledge of technical skills and artistic practice to effectively initiate and realise a performance project in a specific industry-engaged context.
-This will be a self-contained and discrete project that will enable you to develop your professional identity and industry networks while working in a collaborative team context.
+This unit enables you to adapt and transform your dance skills for artistic expression and is the culmination of your previous two Performance in Context units.
+This guided experience supports you to develop your skills to work independently and to establish your practice as a teaching artist through the key processual stages including conception, development and realisation of your ideas.
+You will apply your integrated knowledge of technical skills and artistic practice to effectively initiate and realise an independent dance project.
+This self-contained, discrete project will enable you to develop your skills, professional identity and aptitude for engagement within a variety of industry contexts.

 This unit addresses methods of social impact design and the ways in which these approaches can contribute to transformational social and community focused change.
 In it, you experience how design approaches and tools can be applied to complex social and community-based challenges.
 In a context where design can foster inclusion and act as a disruptor and driver for positive change you as a designer, alongside your design peers, have the collective potential to lead or make a better future.
 Framed around real world challenges; and in partnership with community, government and/or industry partners; you will engage with design-led participatory strategies to address key issues within one or more communities.
 This will develop skills valuable in designing for social impact.
 This impact lab focuses on people, to foreground and privilege the importance of keeping the human condition at the heart of design practice which enables solutions aimed at social change.